biaslab/ForneyLab.jl/docs/src/getting-started.md

 # Getting started

-This page provides the basic steps to get you started with ForneyLab.
-We will use the classical example of inferring the bias of a coin to show the general approach used by ForneyLab to solve inference problems.
+This page provides the necessary information you need to get started with ForneyLab.
+We will show the general approach to solving inference problems with ForneyLab by means of a running example: inferring the bias of a coin.

 ## Installation